skavanaugh/HashTable/README.md

 3)  I considered using a vector which would allow me to immediately return to the appropriate element with a helper function as described above.
 But it didn't seem a sensible choice as removing from the front or middle of the vector is an expensive operation.

 4) So I just used an iterator individually in each method.
-I simplified the syntax slightly by using a local list reference in each method as follows:
+I simplified the syntax slightly by using a local list reference in each method as a list of Entries &.
+Here is the actual code, which you can see in src/HashTable.cpp but for some reason, it doesn't appear correctly on GitHub.

   list<Entry<V> > &hList = vecTable[hash];
   typename list<Entry<V> >::iterator it;